 Baltimore Crime Statistics

 When it comes to crime, Baltimore has always been painted in a bad light.
-Hollywood and television do not help this image, either, as movies and TV series like The Wire play on the drama that is the Baltimore crime scene.
+Hollywood and television do not help this image, as movies and TV series like The Wire play on the drama that is the Baltimore crime scene and hype it up to a mass audience.

-Is Baltimore’s reputation deserved?
-We take an in-depth look at how crime statistics are recorded, why crime stats are important, and then analyze Baltimore’s numbers compared to the rest of the United States.
+So is Baltimore’s reputation deserved?
+The short answer may be yes — the crime stats compared to the national average don’t lie.
+We take an in-depth look at how crime statistics are recorded, why crime stats are important, and analyze Baltimore’s numbers compared to the rest of the United States.

 In the United States, there are two major crime data collection programs: the Uniformed Crime Reports (overseen by the FBI) and the National Crime Victimization Survey (Bureau of Justice Statistics).
 The Uniformed Crime Reports attempt to pull all law enforcement reports in the United States into one single report while the National Crime Victimization survey attempts to tackle crimes less likely to be reported or show up on the UCR.